howhj/MochiFeed/README.md

 ### Code Optimisations
 * Store data in SQLite instead of text files
 * Proper method to store concurrent curl output, instead of creating a temporary file per channel
+* Scrape channel page instead of RSS feed to extract video duration more efficiently

 *Bunnies are preparing, please wait warmly~*